-Jervis Bay is located on the south coast of New South Wales and is a 2.5 to 3 hour drive from Sydney.
-Given its proximity to Australia’s largest city, the area is arguably one of Australia’s best kept secrets.
+Jervis Bay is located on the south coast of New South Wales and is a two and a half to three hour drive from Sydney.
+Given its proximity to Australia’s largest city, the area is arguably one of Australia's premier destinations.
 It is the deepest natural harbour in Australia and has crystal clear and mostly calm waters – making it an ideal destination for swimming, snorkelling, diving and fishing.
 Much of the shoreline is flanked by coastal forests and some of Australia’s prettiest beaches.
 One of these is Hyams Beach which is said to have the whitest sand in the world!

 Jervis Bay is also one of the best places in Australia to view resident dolphins and migrating whales.
 Daily boat trips run all year round from the town of Huskisson, and the whale season is between May and October.